 |Features||Rubber-molded handle, mesh carry bag doubles as onboard storage, accessory D-rings||Backpack carrying system turns into seat , storage area, bow and stern bungees, accessory D-rings, spray skirt, skeg||Adjustable foot brace and backrest, bulkheads, carry handles||Foam rails, seat, foldable design, moveable tracking fin||Inflatable spray skirts, bow & stern grab lines, skegs, scupper hole|

 Oru Beach LT

 "Hold on just a minute," you might say, "how can a non-inflatable kayak be the best in an inflatable kayak review?"
-Well, when we set out to test inflatable kayaks, we realized that there's also a growing market out there for kayaks that are just as packable as inflatable kayaks but don't require any inflating.
-We think the reasons for buying an inflatable or a packable yak are pretty much the same - storage and portability - so we included them all.
-And lo and behold, the Oru Beach LT is our favorite of the bunch!
-Aside from being able to leave the pump at home, we are blown away by the performance of this polypropylene, origami kayak.
+Well, as we continue to test inflatable kayaks, we recognize that there's also a growing market out there for kayaks that are just as packable as inflatable kayaks but don't require any inflating.
+We think the reasons for buying an inflatable or a packable yak are pretty much the same — storage and portability — so we included them all.
+And lo and behold, The Beach LT is our favorite of the bunch.
+Aside from being able to leave the pump at home, we are blown away by the performance of this polypropylene origami kayak.
 Added length, just the right angles on the bottom, and a prominent keel make the Oru practically sail through the water with stability, ease, and speed while retaining a surprising amount of maneuverability.
 The Beach LT is a breeze to set up and break down and a snap to drain of water and clean.
 With an extra-large cockpit and 300-lb weight capacity, we have no problems bringing along our furry friends and a bunch of gear to camp for a weekend.
-And guaranteed by Oru for 20,000 folds, the durability of this double-layered watercraft left no doubt in our minds as to its ability to handle the bumps and scratches over the years like a pro.
+And guaranteed by Oru for 20,000 folds, the durability of this double-layered watercraft leaves no doubt in our minds as to its ability to handle the bumps and scratches over the years like a pro.